-If the mode is set to Fixed, the track module will calculate a pickup delay such that the Prime will pick up when the train is 8s past the insulated joint.
+If the mode is set to Fixed, the track module will calculate a delay such that the Prime will start to run the programmed pickup delay when the train is 7s past the insulated joint.
 The Island Distance programmed in Section 4.2.3 is used in the calculations to determine the position of the joints.